 Provisions of this catalog are subject to change without notice and do not constitute an irrevocable contract between any student and the University.
 Regulations, courses, and programs of study may be added, modified, or discontinued to meet changing student and faculty interests, requirements of accreditation or certification agencies, or for other appropriate reasons.
 Announcements of changes will be made on campus or in University publications.
 More detail on student life and activities will be found in the student handbook.
-Each teacher has access to school policies, that he or she may use in answering questions about attendance policies, independent study, field study, or other areas.
-Further interpretation or information may be sought from a college dean or from the Vice President for Academics and Enrollment Management.
+Each teacher has access to school policies that he or she may use in answering questions about attendance policies, independent studies, field studies, or other areas.
+Further interpretation or information may be sought from a college dean or from the vice president for academics.